fjordnode/dotfiles-omarchy/README.md

 ## Notes

-- `monitors.conf` is configured for a 4K display at 1.33x scale - adjust for your setup
 - The theme sync uses FIFOs in `/tmp/zsh-reload-*` for IPC between shells
 - Requires your main zshrc to source `~/.zshrc.local`